 Rockland Trust mDeposit

-Rockland Trust customers can securely deposit checks to their Rockland Trust checking accounts anytime, anywhere with our mDeposit app. mDeposit is available for iPhone®, iPad2®, 4g iPod Touch®, AndroidTM, and computer with scanner.
+Rockland Trust customers can securely deposit checks to their Rockland Trust checking accounts anytime, anywhere with our mDeposit app. mDeposit is available for iPhone®, iPad2®, 4g iPod Touch®, and most AndroidsTM.
 Simply snap photos of the front and back of the check and submit to Rockland Trust.
 That's how easy it is to complete a deposit.